 - My trip started and ended in Tokyo, you can find our itinerary here.
 We spent 10 days on Hokkaido (the northernmost island of Japan) and the other 19 days on Honshu.

 2. Transportation: 39% of daily costs

 3. Food & miscellaneous: 34% of daily costs

 In total we spent ¥92.178 (€740/$832) on accommodation, averaging ¥3179 (€25/$29) per day.
 The accommodation costs are split into three categories:

 On Hokkaido we made a 10 day road trip (read all about renting a car and driving in Japan here).
-I love road trips and have an entire category dedicated to road trips on the blog.
-Nothing beats the freedom of having my own wheels and go wherever I want to go, wherever the road takes me…
+I love road trips, nothing beats the freedom of having my own wheels and go wherever I want to go, wherever the road takes me…

 But I digress.
 During our road trip on Hokkaido we stayed at 2 campsites.
-We also went camping on Miyajima island (near Hiroshima) and in Kamikochi (in ).
+We also went camping on Miyajima island and in Kamikochi (in the Japanese Alps).
 You can find more information about the accommodation we stayed at in our Japan itinerary.

 Sleeping in our car